oasis-open/openc2-ocas/README.md

 <p>Repository Maintainers may include here any clarifications &mdash; any additional sections, subsections, and paragraphs that the Maintainer(s) wish to add as descriptive text, reflecting (sub-) project status, milestones, releases, modifications to statement of purpose, etc.  The project Maintainers will create and maintain this content on behalf of the participants.</p>
 </div>

 See [docs/README.md](docs/README.md) for an explanation of this project and the organization of this repository.
+This repo is currently for an older version of the OpenC2 Language Specification.
+It is in the process of being updated to the CSPRD02 (4-Apr-2019) of the Language Specification.

 <div>
 <h2><a id="maintainers">Maintainers</a></h2>